atmostadam/atmostadam.github.io/seo.md

 ## Webpage Content or Blog
 We used a blog on our own site for posting content related to keywords generally 100 to 1k per month with slugs always reflecting lowercase keyword with - between each word.

 - Ex: <a href="https://www.dehumidifierreviews.com/dehumidifier-reviews-for-flooded-basements">Dehumidifier Reviews for Flooded Basements</a>

+Posting content on our actual business page itself was critical.
+We had launched some websites with 10 pages of content, but by the time we shut down the business most sites had between 200 and 1000 pages and/or blog posts.

-## Hosting
+# Hosting
-### Wordpress
+## Wordpress
-Recommended
+Highly Recommended
 - https://wordpress.com/

-### Hostgator
+## Hostgator
-I wish I would have stuck with wordpress the whole time.
-Managing html or javascript directly was pointless when I could have had wordpress do it for me.
+We wish we would have stuck with wordpress the whole time.
+Managing html or javascript directly was pointless when we could have had wordpress do it for us.
 - https://www.hostgator.com/

 # Backlink Strategies